Menu

 A

-If you lose capacity the attorney must provide an accounting of any money they paid themselves for their services.
-The accounting is provided to the person named in the power of attorney document for that purpose.
-If no one is named the accounting must be made to your most immediate and available family member.
+The attorney must provide an accounting of any money they paid themselves for their services.
+If you lose capacity, the accounting is provided to the person named in the power of attorney document for that purpose.
+If no one is named, the accounting must be made to your most immediate and available family member and the Public Guardian and Trustee.

-Accountings for other money, that is money that was not paid to the attorney for their services, are required upon request.
+Attorneys must otherwise prepare accounts on request.
 If you lack capacity, an accounting can be requested by a person named for that purpose in your power of attorney document.
 If no person is named, an adult member of your family can request an accounting.
 If there is both a personal and property attorney, each can request that the other do an accounting.
-If the attorney does not give an accounting after being requested to do so, the Public Guardian and Trustee can be asked to direct that the attorney make an accounting.
+If the attorney does not give an accounting, the Public Guardian and Trustee can be asked to direct that the attorney make an accounting.
 Even people outside your family can ask the Public Guardian and Trustee to direct that an accounting be made.
 If the Public Guardian and Trustee has directed that an accounting be made and the attorney still does not give an accounting, an application can be made to court.

 How helpful was this article?